craft-ai/craft-ai-react-decision-tree/packages/react-craft-ai-operations-history/README.md

 ### `width` (default is `undefined`)

-The height, in pixels, of the full table, if `undefined` the table will take the full available width.
+The width, in pixels, of the full table, if `undefined` the table will take the full available width.

 ### `initialOperations`